 Food Delivery Insurance

 Since the Covid epidemic many food outlets, including both top restaurants and fast food providers, have been moving to provide home deliveries.
 This was prompted by lockdown regulations that gave food providers a choice of making deliveries or closing completely.
-A lot of restaurants have had to close: many fast food shops already provided home deliveries although many of their delivery drivers lacked proper insurance for food deliveries.
+A lot of restaurants have had to close: many fast food shops already provided home deliveries although many of their delivery drivers lacked proper food courier delivery insurance from a food delivery insurance company like Prudent Plus.

 Many UK restaurants are struggling to stay afloat financially; the food delivery revolution may force many out of business.
 Smaller Indian and Chinese restaurants, pizza providers, burger bars and other fast food outlets may well see business increase; whether or not that business is profitable, bearing in mind the extra costs of making home deliveries, is a different matter.